Game of Thrones: The Subversiveness of Liking Sansa Stark

 As for all Sansa’s “silly” romantic stories that so many people use to prove her weakness, her superficiality, well, who among us can’t relate to escaping into fiction to survive, mentally and emotionally, through times of turmoil and hardship?
 There are times in my life I would not have survived mentally intact unless I had recast them as glorious romantic adventures.
 I lived through like a whole year of my life – as my parents divorced, I had to start over again at three different new schools, and then my mom shacking up with a hair-triggered pathologically lying a-hole she later married – pretending I was a character in Little House on the Prairie.
 And none of that holds a candle to what Sansa Stark endured.
 Fictionalizing the world is not the mental inferiority of a silly girl, it is Sansa’s coping mechanism, just as Arya would self-soothe by running through a list of everyone, she wanted to kill every night before she fell asleep.

 Is that where we are at, as a people?
-That a girl making a list of human beings she wants to murder is being seen by some people as more functional and less insane than a girl pretending, she is in a character in a romantic story?
+That a girl making a list of human beings she wants to murder is being seen by some people as more functional and less insane than a girl pretending she is in a character in a romantic story?
 Because I think some of us may have missed the moral renowned pacifist GRRM was imparting.

-If there is one consistent lesson from Game of Thrones it is this: You do not need to resort to brute strength and physical altercations to be a successful person – and in fact, it is immensely destructive when people choose the path of violence.
+If there is one consistent lesson from Game of Thrones it is this: You do not need to resort to brute strength and physical altercations to be a successful person – and in fact, it is immensely destructive to the entire world when people choose the path of violence.
 If your takeaway from GoT is that “fighting is good, achtually, we should all do a lot more murdering” might I suggest a reading comprehension course?

 If you’re willing to excuse Tyrion and Bran for not being physically capable of hand-to-hand combat, and you’re willing to excuse Olenna Tyrell for being too old to mud wrestle Joffrey, you damn well better be able to excuse Sansa for being too girly.
-Because you do not need to rely upon brute strength and physical altercations in order to be a successful person, of any gender.
+Because you do not need to rely upon brute strength and physical altercations in order to be a successful person of any gender.

 Apparently, we’ve forgotten that there can be a very real heroism in simply surviving another day, refusing to lay down and die.
 One of the most maddening things I read this week was Kyle Maddock, host of “A Podcast of Ice and Fire”, saying “It’s easy to see why Arya is so beloved.
 She doesn’t play the victim.”
 Play the victim?
 Sansa WAS a victim, no playin’, sport.
 As were a whole lot of people in GoT.
 If you’re incapable of making the distinction between playing a victim (Cersei, on many occasions) and being one (Sansa), maybe you don’t understand GoT as well as you think.